paulmoliva/CloudSounds/docs/redux-structure.md

   0. invoked from an API callback
   0. the `CommentReducer` updates `comments` in the application's state.

+* `receiveTrackComments`
+  0. invoked from an API callback.
+  0. the `CommentReducer` updates `comments` in the application's state.

 ## Like Cycles

 ### Likes API Request Actions